bootdotdev/blog/content/devops/devops-engineers-should-code.md

 ## So should I learn to code as an ops person?

-If you're an DevOps engineer that's uncomfortable with the idea of writing code, it's never to late to start.
+If you're a DevOps engineer that's uncomfortable with the idea of writing code, it's never to late to start.
 I've found that ops people make *great* developers for a number of reasons:

 * They're familiar with command line tooling, telemetry, networking, etc
 * They're familiar with technologies like databases, pubsub systems, load balancers, etc